djorlando24/pySciCam/README.md

     V0.4.0 RELEASE NOTES

-    - pySciCam python3 support improved and tested working on MacOS.
+    - pySciCam python3.7 support improved and tested working on MacOS.
     - fixed a bug with importing a single TIFF image.
+    - works with current stable ffmpeg, boost-python, etc.

     EXAMPLE USAGE: